forestgrape/coronavirus/covid19.md

 > The *viral load* denotes how many virions are present in specimen of tissue or body fluid.

 A viral load is observed in locations with active viral replication.
 Sometimes a viral load can be detected upon deposition of virions from other infected locations.
 While the latter is necessary for the initial infection event of a location, the viral load through deposition is often to low to be detected.
 However often happens local amplification.

 ### Local Amplification:
-While the lung is primarily infected and both responsible for the spread to other persons and the symptoms, there are susceptible cells in the nose or in the salviary glands for SARS-CoV-2 replication and thus the deposited virions replicated and so the viral load is amplified there.
-Therefore the nose mucus or salvia are have a detectable viral load and thus are suitable for diagnosis.
+While the lung is primarily infected and both responsible for the spread to other persons and the symptoms, there are susceptible cells in the nose or in the salviary glands for SARS-CoV-2 replication.
+Deposited virions can replicate and so the viral load is amplified in these locations.
+Therefore the nose mucus or salvia often have a detectable viral load and thus are suitable for diagnosis.

 Knowing the viral load observed in different fluids and tissues is relevant for:
-* __Diagnosis__: The viral load is optimally high for the different disease patterns caused by SARS-CoV-2 and taking specimens easy.
+* __Diagnosis__: For an optimal diagnosis location, the viral load is optimally high for the different disease patterns caused by SARS-CoV-2 and taking specimens is easy.
-* __Transmission__: Knowing the viral load in different locations can help to understand and prevent the transmission of SARS-CoV-2.
+* __Transmission__: Knowing the viral load in different locations (fluids:relevant for spread and infection and tissues:where the viruses replicate) can help to understand and prevent transmissions of SARS-CoV-2 virions.
 * __Understanding Covid-19__: Knowing at which stages which locations are infected by the coronaviruses can help to predict the disease progression and to optimize the treatment.

 ### Types of Specimens

 #### Body Fluids
 Coronaviruses virions are mostly released on the apical surfaces and so the virions in the fluids covering infected cells.

 #### Tissues
 Since sampling fluids is enough in most cases tissues are rarely sampled.

 ### Locations

 #### Upper Respiratory Tract
 [in work] A recommended review is by [Lee et al](#summary-review-lee).
 ##### Salvia
 Reviewed in [Lee et al](#summarized-review-lee) and [da Silva](#summarized-review-dasilva).
-A recommended read is [Yokota](#summary-yokota)
+A recommended read is [Yokota](#summary-yokota).
+A recent careful large scale is [Huber](#summary-huber).
 ##### Posterior Nose Mucus
 Is obtained by nasopharyngeal swabs and the most used location for detecting Covid-19 (as of December 2020).
 ##### Anterior Nose Mucus
 Reviewed in [Lee et al](#summarized-review-lee)
 ##### Sputum
 * Salvia with coughed up sputum

 #### Lower Respiratory Tract
 Despite the lower respiratory tract is the most relevant location, the viral load in these locations is less known especially for mild cases since sampling is complicated.
 ##### Broncho-alveolar-lavage fluid (BAL)